mattrose/rectasks/README.md

 * functions
   * taskid to path converter (useful for parsing command-line taskids)
   * path to taskid (useful for listing tasks)
-  * createtasksdir (useful for creating tasks)
-  * createtaskfile (useful for creating task as "task" file and complete and possibly for other stuff like datetime and priority)
+  * createtask (useful for creating task as "task" file and complete and possibly for other stuff like datetime and priority)
-  * createcomment (so far
+  * createcomment

 ### Wish list: